-In the summer of 2018, it had been about two or three years since Sayville resident Ed O’Donnell’s last physical.
+It had been about two or three years since Sayville resident Ed O’Donnell’s last physical in the summer of 2018.
 And with a history of heart disease running in the family, Trish, Ed’s wife of 33 years, gently nudged, “Ya think it’s about time you made an appointment, Ed?”

 Acknowledging that Trish was, “almost always right,” Ed, although slightly overweight and on blood pressure medication, but otherwise strong, active and symptom-free, (dutifully) made the appointment with a family physician.
 Testing, including blood work, an EKG, stress test and echocardiogram, produced, as the doctor advised Ed, “No red flags.”
 But that was all about to change.